When Amazon Sellers Should Take Amazon to Arbitration:

-Question: Do you see the first few paragraphs where you say that you are sorry for making mistakes and violating policies…
+Question: Do you see the first few paragraphs where you say that you’re sorry for making mistakes and violating policies…

 Question: Would you mind reading it aloud?

-You have now brought a ton of attention and testified about your errors.
-It would have been better to simply answer the question with a yes and then force the other lawyer to move onto something else.
+You’ve now brought a ton of attention and testified about your errors.
+It would be better to simply answer the question with a yes.
+Then force the other lawyer to move onto something else.

-Every suspended seller in the USA gave up their right to immediately sue Amazon in exchange for the right to take Amazon to binding arbitration.
+Every seller in the USA gave up their right to sue Amazon in exchange for the right to take Amazon to binding arbitration.

-Suspended sellers can take the decisions about their accounts out of Amazon’s hands and have their appeal heard by an arbitrator.
-The arbitrations for suspended US accounts is through the American Arbitration Association (AAA).
+Arbitrations for suspended Amazon seller accounts are through the American Arbitration Association (AAA).
 Arbitration for suspended sellers are similar to trials.
-At an arbitration, the suspended seller has an attorney and uses testimony.
+The suspended seller has an attorney and uses testimony.
 The testimony is usually provided by the suspended seller themselves.
-When a larger Amazon account is suspended, then the suspended account owner may use his or her staff to provide the needed testimony.

 Use of Personal Responsibility to Obtain Reinstatement of Suspended Accounts

 Suspended Amazon sellers should use the theory of personal responsibility to obtain reinstatement of their suspended accounts.
 “Personal Responsibility” refers to the belief that we are each responsible for our own conduct.
 In the case of a suspended Amazon seller, each seller is responsible for maintaining their account.
 Each seller is responsible for delivering near perfect customer experiences.
-If you want to get your account back after being suspended, sellers must take responsibility for their conduct.
+If you want your account back, you must take responsibility for your conduct.

 Affirmatively accepting personal responsibility performs at least 2 functions:

-- It complies with Amazon’s Leadership Principals… which will help show the suspension arbitrator that you follow the boss’ rules, and;
+- It complies with Amazon’s Leadership Principals… which will help show the suspension arbitrator that you follow the boss’ rules.